e-elias/OpenGL/README.md

 <img alt="alt_text" width="360px" src="images/cubes.gif " />

-Lighting demonstration showing a flash light source coming from camera and colored lighting sources around the scene.
+Lighting demonstration showing a flash light source coming from the camera and colored lighting sources around the scene.
 The cubes have reflective sides and corners mimicing a metalic reflection.